 Medical bills are right at the top of the list of leading causes of bankruptcy.
 The reason is simple: sometimes, people can’t afford them even with health insurance.
-Bankruptcy can relieve you from the soul-crushing weight of medical debts either by discharging them totally or by negotiating a 3- to a 5-year repayment plan.
+Bankruptcy can relieve you from the soul-crushing effects of medical debts either by discharging them totally or by negotiating a 3- to 5-year repayment plan.

 Do You Have Assets?

 Consider filing for bankruptcy if all you own is a set of matching throw pillows.
 On the other hand, if you do have assets that are held as security for loans such as a house or a car, filing for bankruptcy may keep you from losing them.

 Get an Attorney